ckeditor/ckeditor4-docs/docs/guide/dev/features/mentions/README.md

 config.mentions = [ { feed: ['Anna', 'Thomas', 'John'] } ];
 ```

 By default query matching for an array feed is case insensitive.
-You can change this behavior by setting {@linkapi CKEDITOR.plugins.mentions.configDefinition.caseSensitive caseSensitive} configuration option.
+You can change this behavior by changing {@linkapi CKEDITOR.plugins.mentions.configDefinition.caseSensitive caseSensitive} configuration option.

-## Setting up asynchronous data feed

-### Backend URL
+### Asynchronous backend URL

 You can provide a backend URL string which will be used to fetch text matches from custom endpoint service.
 Each time when a user types matching text into an editor your backend service will be queried for text matches.
 Ajax URL request should response with an array of matches in JSON format.